 Site analytics aren’t just for tracking your site visitors’ behavior.
-Proper use of analytics can also help increase sales, reduce marketing budget waste and enable better focusing on your target demographic.
+Proper use of analytics can also help increase sales, reduce marketing budget waste, and enable better focusing on your target demographic.
 In fact, there are so many valuable metrics available through Google Analytics that the data can be overwhelming.
-So much so that a lot of it can be overlooked if you aren’t vigilant about foolproofing your analytics in 2019.
+So much so that a lot of it can be overlooked if you aren’t vigilant about foolproofing your analytics in 2021.
 Here’s a guide for making that happen.

 Because implementing Google Analytics is such a robust task, many site owners don’t have the resources to fully take advantage of everything that’s available.
 There are some key features that you won’t want to miss, however.

 First, set up Google Tag Manager.
 Your webmaster will be able to do this for you since it involves some coding.
 Sign up for this free service with your Google account.
-Set up the new account with your website.
+Set up a new account with your website.
 Copy and paste the two snippets of code you’re given into the headers and footers of every page of your site.
 Next, sign in with your Google account and set up your property with Google Analytics.
 Your property is your website, and you can have multiple properties under one Google Analytics account.
 Here's a resource from Google.

 It's important to note here that Google Tag Manager is not a replacement for Google Analytics.
 Instead, you can send data to Google Analytics through Google Tag Manager, along with custom events (like button clicks and video views).
 You can also leverage GTM to set up 3rd party advertising pixels like Facebook and Bing.

 Make Sure Your Tracking Is Implemented

 Once you have your Google Analytics account set up with your website property, obtain the code snippet called Tracking ID.
 Copy and paste that code into the header of every single one of your website pages.
 Return to your Google Analytics page.
 After a few minutes or less, check the Real-Time feature in your Google Analytics implementation.